 If fund has a specific title it will be sorted by its first letter.

 Jonathan Moules was a very loved 22 year old who lost his battle with the disease of addiction on January 7, 2014, a day that changed the lives of his family and friends forever.
 Our mission is to honor and celebrate his life by creating awareness, understanding and compassion surrounding the disease of addiction.
-The Steps4Hope Foundation is committed to supporting local and national organizations, such as the Adolescent Awareness Foundation, Narcotics Overdose Prevention and Education, The Herren Project and Shatterproof, as we work together to raise awareness and end the stigma associated with the disease of addiction.
-We are dedicated to making a difference and bringing about change by empowering students and communities with access to quality educational programs, prevention strategies and resources.
+The Steps4Hope Foundation is committed to donating to or supporting and partnering with local and national organizations, such as the Adolescent Awareness Foundation, Narcotics Overdose Prevention and Education, The Herren Project and Shatterproof, as we work together to raise awareness and end the stigma associated with the disease of addiction.
+We are dedicated to making a difference and bringing about change by empowering students and communities with access to quality educational programs, giving financial support and hope to those facing this illness and care to those who have lost a loved one to its ravages.
 It is our sincere hope that no other family will have to endure the tragic loss of a loved one.

-The Jonathan Moules Memorial Steps4hope Foundation is made possible by generous individual donations, as well as two additional fundraisers, LaxJAM7 and the Steps4hope 5k run/walk.
+The Jonathan Moules Memorial Steps4hope Foundation is made possible by generous individual donations, as well our annual Steps4hope 5k run/walk.

 Jonathan was born in Pittsburgh, Pa, along with his twin brother, Michael, on July 30, 1991.
 It was a long awaited and joyous day.
 From the very beginning, Jonathan had a spirit that was full of life and rearing to go.
 Along with his brother, we moved around the country, finally putting down roots in Malvern Pa, a suburb of Philadelphia.
 It was there that Jonathan grew up a fun loving, athletic boy.
 He and Michael loved playing together, with friends, and enjoyed playing all kinds sports and activities, including, snowboarding, football, basketball, baseball and lacrosse.
 When the twins were 10 years old, we were finally blessed with another son, Matthew.
 Together, our family couldn’t have been happier.